Process payroll runs

 - Open the payroll run

-- Select Post
+- Choose the Post action

 - Confirm the posting action